Erectile Dysfunction: Effects On Mental Health And Treatment Options

 What’s the relationship between erectile dysfunction and high blood pressure in health?

 High blood pressure can lead to erectile dysfunction in some people.
-This condition can be the result of blood not being able to get through blood vessels to the penis, which normally facilitates an erection.
+This condition can be the result of blood not being able to get through the blood vessels to the penis, which normally facilitates an erection.

 How is erectile dysfunction diagnosed?